jjenkov/javafx-examples/README.md

 Make sure that the --module-path points to the directory you unzipped your downloaded JavaFX distribution to (meaning the "lib" dir within that JavaFX distribution dir - as shown above).

 ### Run in IDE - alternative
-Instead of creating run configuration for each example class you can create a run configuration for the ExampleRunner class, and then from inside the
+Instead of creating run configuration for each example class you can create a run configuration for the ExampleRunner class(based on maven or gradle nature.
+Both are supported using wrappers so you don't need to have any of them on you system and you can choose to use the one you prefer), and then from inside the
 ExampleRunner class, call the example class you want to run - by changing the main() method inside the ExampleRunner class.
 For instance, add the following line to the ExampleRunner class main() method and then run ExampleRunner main